-The image viewer on the left, has two images that will help you to identify the individual Engine Cylinders.
+The illustration above has two images that will help you to identify the individual engine cylinders.
 This will come in super handy in the following test steps.

 Before you start, take a look at the whole article and familiarize yourself with all of the steps.
 Please remember to always think safety first, since you'll be working around a cranking engine.

-The Fuel System has to be disabled and you can easily do this by simply disconnecting the Fuel Injector ‘Spider’ Assembly.
+Disable the fuel system.
+You can easily do this by simply disconnecting the fuel injector ‘Spider’ assembly.
 This step is important, so don't skip it.